Mostly contracting random maps: Statistical stability

-where $d_{C^r}$ denotes the $C^r$-distance on the space of $C^1$ differentiable transformations of $X$.
+where $d_{C^r}$ denotes the $C^r$-distance {metric structures!Cr@\(d_{C^r}\), \(C^r\)-distance on $C^r$ transformations} on the space of $C^1$ differentiable transformations of $X$.
 Notice that clearly $\D_{C^0}\leq \D_{C^1}$.
 Also observe that the notion of mostly contracting can be extended to the considered equivalent classes of random maps, since Lyapunov exponents do not change by $\mathbb{P}$-almost identification of fiber maps.